AlexWayfer/faraday-parse_dates/README.md

 Then, run `bin/test` to run the tests.

-To install this gem onto your local machine, run `rake build`.
+To install this gem onto your local machine, run `toys gem install`.

-To release a new version, make a commit with a message such as "Bumped to 0.0.2" and then run `rake release`.
+To release a new version, run `toys gem release %version%`.
-See how it works [here](https://bundler.io/guides/creating_gem.html#releasing-the-gem).
+See how it works [here](https://github.com/AlexWayfer/gem_toys#release).

 ## Contributing